webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 * static and relative cause a normal flow
 * absolute and fixed cause an absolute positioning

-<br /> In static positioning no position is defined and the default positioning is used.
+In static positioning no position is defined and the default positioning is used.
 In the other schemes, the author specifies the position - top,bottom,left,right.

 The way the box is layed out is determined by: